bartmichu/urbstat/README.md

 Create `.env` configuration file (you can use
 [this example file](https://raw.githubusercontent.com/bartmichu/urbstat/main/.env.example)),
-place it in the same directory where `usbstat` binary is stored, and simply run
+place it in the same directory with `usbstat` binary, and then simply run
 application:

 ```shell